 Learners will gain an understanding of the factors that can affect the child's ability to learn.
 They will explore the role of the adult in supporting children's learning, providing environments to support learning and identifying learning opportunities in everyday routines.
-They will understand the difference between adult led and child initiated activities.
+They will understand the difference between adult led and child-initiated activities.
 Learners will use their knowledge and understanding to produce and evaluate a learning resource for use with children.

-Unit 4 - Working in the Industry

-Unit summary This unit will develop your readiness for the world of work.
+Unit 4 Working in the Industry Unit summary This unit will develop your readiness for the world of work.
 Through research activities you will develop an awareness of your industry sector and the opportunities that may be open to you.
 You will assess your current employability skills, plan for a placement and subsequently embark on work experience.
 This unit concludes with an opportunity to re-assess your skill set and the progress made.

-Guided hours 48 hours
+Guided hours 27 teaching hours and 35 in work placement Level 2

-Level 2